guardian/support-service-lambdas/handlers/soft-opt-in-consent-setter/README.md

 ## Errors & Alarms

-The lambda was created in a way where if there are any errors, fixing the underlying cause and letting the lambda continue to run on its schedule will sort out any de-syncs between IDAPI and Salesforce that might have happened.
+The lambda was created robust enough to autonomously recover from errors with minimal developer input.
+Fixing the underlying cause of the error and letting the lambda continue to run on its schedule will cause the lambda to pick up where it left off and sort out any de-syncs between IDAPI and Salesforce that might have happened.

-When errors do occur they are always logged, and a metric emitted.
+When errors do occur they are always logged, and a metric is emitted.

+Because of the robustness of lambda, the `failedRunAlarm` and `failedUpdateAlarm` alarms can safely be configured to trigger only after a number of occurrences (instead of on first occurrence).
+This way these alarms will stay silent in the event of temporary problems (such as outage in IDAPI or Salesforce), meaning developers are only alerted when something actually needs addressing.

 ### failedRunAlarm

-Note: This Alarm is set to trigger after 2 failures to avoid alerting developers in case of a temporary failure such as outage of IDAPI or Salesforce.

 **CAUSE**: Two or more runs found an error and were unable to complete.
 This can be due to several reasons: